Table of Contents

 If you have rosacea, you have sensitive skin and it is important to treat your skin gently.

-Avoid products with known irritants – alcohol, menthol, glycolic acid, alpha hydroxy acids, sodium laurel sulfate, and synthetic fragrances, and color.
-(Tricky to avoid alcohol now with hand sanitizing!
-Buy a great hand cream)
+Avoid products with known irritants – alcohol, menthol, glycolic acid, alpha hydroxy acids, sodium laurel sulphate, and synthetic fragrances, and colour.

 Never use soap or surfactants on your face.
 The pH is damaging to your acid mantle and soap strips away your protective sebum.
 Switch to a gentle creamy cleanser like Jardin de Fleurs that even removes makeup.